Sharna Burgess Reveals ‘Dancing With The Stars’ Pros Have Lost All Creative Control Of Their Dances

 Sharna went on to explain that the concept for the dances is “all done for [the pros] by the new creative director that’s working on the show.”

-While she claims he has “no opinion” on the new rules because she’s “not in it,” Sharna admitted that were she still a pro dancer on Dancing with the Stars she would “struggle to give up that creativity and that part of the dance to someone else.”
+While she claims she has “no opinion” on the new rules because she’s “not in it,” Sharna admitted that were she still a pro dancer on Dancing with the Stars she would “struggle to give up that creativity and that part of the dance to someone else.”

 View this post on Instagram